Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/order_accessories/index.md

 # How to Order Accessories

-**This tutorial provides step-by-step instructions for creating, confirming, and submitting an order to order accessories for a specific device asset.**
+**This tutorial provides step-by-step instructions for creating, confirming, and submitting an order to procure accessories for use with a specific device asset.**

 <br />